To launch dwm, ideally you should setup a

 By default there are 9 tags.

-between the master and stack.
-A new terminal appears on the master
+windows between the master and stack.
+A new terminal appears on the

-window.
-Existing windows are pushed upon a stack to the right of the
+master window.
+Existing windows are pushed upon a stack to the right of

 [Alt]+[Enter] toggles windows between master and stack.

-To move a terminal pane/tile/window to another tag you select the window by
+To move a terminal to another tag, hover to the terminal and press

 As stated in the dwm manpage, you can click tags with the left mouse button and simulating